anfelopera/anfelopera.github.io/funding/2025-Ecos-Nord/README.md

-## ECOS Nord projet C25M01 (France-Colombia) -- Large-scale probabilistic machine learning models for aerodynamic data fusion
+## ECOS Nord project C25M01 (France-Colombia) -- Large-scale probabilistic machine learning models for aerodynamic data fusion

 This 3-year project (starting in January 2025) is funded by the 2024 ECOS Nord call, as part of the joint research program France-Colombia.